 Zia – Pueblo Bonito Inn Room #12

-Bright and charming, this Santa Fe bed and breakfast upstairs corner room has one queen bed; oak floors; lots of sunlight; corner kiva wood burning fireplace; pedestal sink in bath with tub and shower; small table with chairs; large walk-in closet; flat screen cable TV; WiFi; refrigerator; microwave; coffee set ups; phone and antique 1930’s kitchen unit (non-operable, adds character!).
+Bright and charming, this Santa Fe bed and breakfast upstairs corner room has one queen bed; oak floors; lots of sunlight; corner kiva wood burning fireplace; pedestal sink in bath with walk-in shower; small table with chairs; large walk-in closet; flat screen cable TV; WiFi; refrigerator; coffee set ups.
 Conveniently located to shared upstairs furnished balcony.
+Fireplace usage fees apply.

 Background – Zia People